 Considerable work has also been undertaken in the churchyard.
 The Woodland Trust has donated 120 hedging trees to lay a hedge down one boundary and wehave installed 3 bird boxes provided by the Diocese including a barn owl box.
 In an area of the churchyard unsuitable for burials, we are also creating a wildlife garden.

-If you would like to make a donation or would like more information about the plans, please get in touch with one of the Churchwardens.
+If you would like to make a donation or would like more information about the plans, please get in touch with the Churchwarden.